This article discusses the many wonderful things to do in Carpinteria!

 Things to Do in Carpinteria

 Carpinteria is a peaceful beach community with many nearby natural attractions.
 A seal and sea lion rookery are located along the bluffs area.
-There are tide pools full starfish, anemones, and urchins.
-The tar pits are still visible today in one of the city’s park.
+There are tide pools full of starfish, anemones, and urchins.
+The tar pits are still visible today in one of the city’s parks.

 Here is a breakdown of the best things to do and see in Carpinteria.